teddyscrewthis/Russian-Roulette/README.md

 This project is based off the deadly game "russian roulette", except, it has a twist.
 If you lose this game of roulette, you will face a outcome worse than death.
 Simply, system 32 will be deleted.

-[DEADLY ROULETTE] this version of the game is the deadly one, if you lose, system 32 will be deleted.
+[DEADLY ROULETTE] This version of the game is the deadly one, if you lose, system 32 will be deleted.
-[SAFE ROULETTE] this is the safer version, if you lose, the only thing that'll happen is that your computer will be shut down.
+[SAFE ROULETTE] This is the safer version, if you lose, the only thing that'll happen is that your computer will be shut down.